 I grew up in Saratoga Springs, NY, where I spent my youth mountain biking, reading, and learning about computers.
 I decided to study biology after taking a course in botany my freshman year of college.
 In that class I discovered the field of ethnobotany, which drove my interest in the diversity of chemicals produced by plants.
 Now, my interests lie within how chemicals produced by plants and insects, as well as other types of information can influence the decisions that insects make.
-When not at the lab or in the field, I can be found at home hanging out with my axolotl, Grendler.

 How does the amount and type of information available influence decisions insects make?